anon-blue/anon.blue/README.txt

 qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'

-                                        have you ever just walked into a public restroom and crawled under the stall and said, "will someone please drop a deuce into my mouth?" because I have. ha ha ha ha ah POOOOOP!!!!!!!!! qqqqqqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq dfgqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq qq           EATING A MOUND OF SOFT POOP IS SO GRAND!!!!             qqqqqqqqqqq
+                                        have you ever just walked into a public restroom and crawled under the stall anxizhua, "will someone please drop a deuce into my mouth?" because I have. ha ha ha ha ah POOOOOP!!!!!!!!! qqqqqqqqqqqqqqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq dfgqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq qq           EATING A MOUND OF SOFT POOP IS SO GRAND!!!!             qqqqqqqqqqq